People's Court (Germany): West Germany

 No judges associated with the People’s Court were successfully prosecuted by the West German justice system.
 Hans-Joachim Rehse, a former People's Court judge, was tried in Berlin in July 1967.
-Initially found guily and sentenced to five years' imprisonment, he was acquitted on appeal.
+Initially found guilty and sentenced to five years' imprisonment, he was acquitted on appeal.
 This was due to the 1946 invention of a Richterprivileg (judicial privilege) which declared that a judge could only be prosecuted for their verdicts if they had intentionally perverted the course of justice.
 Rehse argued that he had believed his actions to be legal under laws in effect at the time, so there was no intentionality.
 The acquittal caused a scandal.

 After Rehse was acquitted, all other cases against People's Court judges and prosecutors were dropped for over a decade until, in 1979, investigations restarted.
 In 1982, Die Weiße Rose, a movie dramatizing the trial of the White Rose resistance group before the People's Court, included a closing statement that "It is the opinion of the Federal Court that the sentences of the White Rose were legal.
 They are still in force."
 Whilst not accepting the accuracy of the statement, the President of the Federal Court distanced himself from the Rehse decision and suggested the Bundestag should consider annulling the sentences of the People's Court.

 Following this, in 1984, a further attempt to prosecute a People's Court judge, Paul Reimers, was made which rejected the concept of judicial privilege.
 The Reimers trial was abandoned when he committed suicide, and by 1986 all other investigations into People's Court judges and prosecutors had been abandoned.

 At least 29 People's Court judges and 69 prosecutors had careers in the West German court system.
 However, negative publicity surrounding the Rehse trial led to the early retirement of many, including Reimers, with all the retirees receiving state pensions.